pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/customization/renderFooterForGridListing/page.md

 >>> This feature was introduced in 10.11.0

-The `renderFooterForGridListing` customization allows you render footer text at the bottom of a dynamic data grid in the Data Manager.
+The `renderFooterForGridListing` customization allows you to render footer content at the bottom of a dynamic data grid in the Data Manager.
 This may be to show a sum of certain fields based on the search and filters used, or just show a static message.

-It must return the string of the rendered message.
+You may return:

+* a **string** — shown in the first footer cell (legacy layout; does not follow hidden or reordered columns)
+* a **struct** (or array of row structs) — cells keyed by field name, placed under the matching visible column.
+Prefer this when the listing has a column picker.
+See [[datamanagerlistings]].

 * `objectName`: The name of the object
 * `records`: The paginated records that have been selected to show